-Former Australia cricketer Mick Lewis recorded the most expensive bowling spell in ODI cricket.
+Former Australia cricketer Mick Lewis recorded the second-most expensive bowling spell in ODI cricket.

 During the fifth one-day international between hosts South Africa and Australia in Johannesburg in 2006, fast bowler Mick Lewis gave away 113 runs in his quota of 10 overs without taking a single wicket.
-Mick Lewis’ figures of 10-0-113-0 is still the most expensive bowling spell in ODI cricket history.
+Mick Lewis’ figures of 10-0-113-0 is the second-most expensive bowling spell in ODI cricket history.

 Electing to bat first, Australia rode on captain Ricky Ponting’s 164 off just 105 balls and Michael Hussey’s 51-ball 81 to post a mammoth score of 434/4 in their allotted 50 overs.
 In reply, Herschelle Gibbs smashed 175 off just 111 balls and captain Graeme Smith scored 55-ball 90 to help the hosts chase down the total in 49.5 overs.

 Following his miserable bowling spell, Lewis was dropped from the Australian squad and his central contract was also not renewed.

 Pakistan fast bowler Wahab Riaz and Afghanistan leg-spinner Rashid Khan are third and fourth respectively on the list.